Written By: DiveThru Team

-The American Psychological Association (APA) recently released their Stress in America 2020 report and (to no one’s surprise, honestly) money is reported to be a significant source of stress for the past year.
+The American Psychological Association (APA) recently released their Stress in America 2020 report and (to no one’s surprise, honestly) money is reported to be a significant source of stress.
 That is, 64% of the Americans surveyed reported financial stress — a number which jumps to 73% when looking at income levels below $50k.

 That’s not good.
-Ok, that’s terrible (still an understatement).
-We know the past year has been full of special circumstances, but even as we live and survive through “unprecedented times,” the reality is that we will have to face the consequences of this stress.
+Ok, that’s terrible.
+(Still an understatement).
+We know the past years have been full of special circumstances, but even as we live and survive through “unprecedented times,” the reality is that we will have to face the consequences of this stress.